Algeciras: Name

-The Arabic name for the settlement founded by Muslims after the conquest of the Iberian Peninsula was al-Jazīrah al-Khaḍrāʾ (الجزيرة الخضراء, "The Green Island"), in reference to Isla Verde.
-Al-Jazīra(t) gave the modern Spanish Algeciras.
+Whatever the case, Al-Jazīra(t) gave the modern Spanish Algeciras.
 (Note: Thus, it shares its etymology with Alzira in the Valencian Community, Lezíria in Portugal, Cizre in Turkey, Gżira in Malta, the Nile island of Gezira in Egypt, the state of Gezira in Sudan, as well as the country of Algeria and its capital, Algiers, as well as with the news network Al Jazeera.)
 Algeciras' site was also that of Roman cities called Portus Albus ("White Harbor"), Caetaria (current Getares) and Iulia Traducta.
 In the later "Byzantine" period, the site would come to be known in Greek as Mesopotámenoi (Μεσοποτάμενοι), meaning "between rivers/canals".

 History

+Map of the Roman (purple) and Punic (orange) sites in the municipality of Algeciras.

 The area of the city has been populated since prehistory, and the earliest remains belong to Neanderthal populations from the Paleolithic era.

-Map of the Roman (purple) and Punic (orange) sites in the municipality of Algeciras.

 Due to its strategic position it was an important port under the Phoenicians, and was the site of the relevant Roman port of Portus Albus ("White Port"), with two nearby cities called Caetaria (possibly founded by the Iberians) and Iulia Traducta, founded by the Romans.
+Recently it has been proposed that the site of Iulia Traducta was the Villa Vieja of Algeciras.
+Al-Jazira al-Khadrā was founded few years after the Islamic conquest of the Iberian Peninsula.